dandoh/symbolic-agda/src/symbolic/Exp.lagda.md

 ```

-V is our datatype for variable identifier.
+Var is our datatype for variable identifier.
 Each variable is uniquely identified by a name and a shape.
 ```

 data VarId : Set where